Sommer Ray Posts Sexy Workout Video Flaunting Rounded Backside Wearing Just A Sports Bra And Spandex Shorts

 Sommer captioned the post with a description telling her followers that she likes to warm up and finish her leg day with the workout she’s performing in the video.
 She also tells her fans that her outfit comes from her personal activewear clothing line and includes a mention to the shop’s Instagram page.

-The video received almost four million likes in just one day, while thousands of followers left comments complimenting her on her sexy figure and inspiring video.
+The video received almost 4 million likes in just one day, while thousands of followers left comments complimenting her on her sexy figure and inspiring video.

 One fan left her a message acknowledging how hard she works to achieve her figure.